11 Whimsical Facts About The Phantom Tollbooth

 The character Tock was based on Jim Fairfield from Jack Armstrong, the All-American Boy, a popular radio show during Juster’s childhood.
 Tock, the “watchdog,” befriends Milo early in the book and accompanies him on his adventures.
 Jack Armstrong’s “Uncle Jim” was not a canine, but he did share Tock’s wisdom, courage, and adventurous spirit.

-6. The iconic illustrations are the product of a lucky coincidence.
+6. The iconic illustrations in The Phantom Tollbooth are the product of a lucky coincidence.

 Jules Feiffer, a cartoonist who lived in the same apartment building as Juster, would often hear the author pacing in his apartment as he was working on Tollbooth.
 Curious, Feiffer asked to see some of Juster’s manuscripts, and soon found himself illustrating scenes from the book.
 Feiffer sketched his original drawings on flimsy pieces of tracing paper, most of which have now been lost or damaged.
 Feiffer later remarked, “Had Norton told me he was writing a classic, I would have done the drawings on nicer paper.”

-7. Juster and Feiffer fell into a (mostly) playful power struggle.
+7. Norton Juster and Jules Feiffer fell into a (mostly) playful power struggle.

 Juster did most of the cooking for the pair and later joked that if Feiffer wanted to eat, he had to draw.
 The two got into it constantly: Juster frequently described scenes that were impossible to draw, and Feiffer responded by drawing things the way he wanted.
 Feiffer, for example, wasn’t good at drawing horses, so he drew the armies of wisdom riding in on cats instead.
-Despite their creative differences, the two remain good friends today.
+Despite their creative differences, the two remained good friends.

-8. It was supposed to be a flop …
+8. The Phantom Tollbooth was supposed to be a flop.

 As Juster told The New Yorker in 2011, the initial sales projections for his collaboration with Feiffer weren’t great.
 “Everyone said this is not a children’s book, the vocabulary is much too difficult, the wordplay and the punning they will never understand, and anyway fantasy is bad for children because it disorients them.”